 The eComCharge team has launched a system for finding and displaying server transaction processing logs for its customers: every PSP, running on the beGateway platform, in their back-office now has access to a log of requests and responses between its leased processing system and the acquiring banks with which it works.

-“Each of our customers has received an opportunity to view the logs of communication between its processing system and acquiring banks on the transactions of interest to them in a back-office of the leased online payments receiving and processing system, without recourse to our Technical Support,” comments the Chief Business Development Officer of eComCharge LLC, Alexander Mihailovski.
+“Each of our customers has received an opportunity to view the logs of communication between its processing system and acquiring banks on the transactions of interest to them in a back-office of the leased online payments receiving and processing system, without recourse to our Technical Support,” comments the Chief Product Officer of eComCharge UAB, Alexander Mihailovski.

 What are logs?